apache/airflow/UPDATING.md

 ### Changes to output argument in commands

-Instead of using [tabulate](https://pypi.org/project/tabulate/) to render commands output we use [rich](https://github.com/willmcgugan/rich).
-Due to this change the `--output` argument will no longer accept formats of tabulate tables.
-Instead it accepts:
+From Airflow 2.0, We are replacing [tabulate](https://pypi.org/project/tabulate/) with [rich](https://github.com/willmcgugan/rich) to render commands output.
+Due to this change, the `--output` argument will no longer accept formats of tabulate tables.
+Instead, it now accepts:

 - `table` - will render the output in predefined table
 - `json` - will render the output as a json